-- (a) The Degree of Doctor of Music shall be awarded for distinction in musical composition. - (b) A candidate for the degree shall be a graduate or member of staff of the University of Canterbury or shall otherwise demonstrate a close connection with the Canterbury district.
+- 1. The Degree of Doctor of Music shall be awarded for distinction in musical composition. - 2.
+A candidate for the degree shall be a graduate or member of staff of the University of Canterbury or shall otherwise demonstrate a close connection with the Canterbury district.
 The candidate shall hold the Degree of Bachelor of Music (with or without Honours) of the University of Canterbury or of the University of New Zealand, or shall have been admitted ad eundem statum as entitled to proceed to the degree of Doctor of Music.
 No candidate shall be examined for the Degree of Doctor of Music until five years have elapsed from having been admitted to the qualifying degree.
-Except in special circumstances approved by the Academic Board, no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Music until he or she has served a period of five years on the permanent full-time staff of the university. - (c) The candidate shall submit in support of the application for the degree three major compositions.
-The submissions will normally be in the form of musical scores, published or unpublished, and supported by recordings or
+Except in special circumstances approved by the Academic Board, no member of the academic staff who is not a graduate of the University shall be examined for the Degree of Doctor of Music until he or she has served a period of five years on the permanent full-time staff of the university. - The candidate shall submit in support of the application for the degree three major compositions.
+The submissions will normally be in the form of musical scores, published or unpublished, and supported by recordings or performances of the works.
+In the case of electroacoustic music or of mixed media works, the submissions should be on a high-quality audio tape, compact disc, video tape or any other media as appropriate.